googleinterns/step168-2020/README.md

 <img src="https://user-images.githubusercontent.com/34525787/92044847-f6ec0780-ed33-11ea-85f6-dce392876b0a.gif" width=500>

 ## About
 Videomap is an interactive map that combines Google Maps and Youtube to provide a simple way for users to find videos related to location.
 Users can search for videos based on location by clicking the desired location on the map and searching.
-Searching related to COVID-19 News can be done by clicking on the map and:
+Searching related to COVID-19 News can be done by clicking on the map and either:
 1. pressing 'enter' on the keyboard
 2. clicking the video tape icon by the top of the screen